nickyiliwang0000/h/projects/project-04.md

 ## Project description

-Your task for this week is to create your very own web application using JavaScript and an API.
+Your task for this week is to collaboratively create a web application using JavaScript and an API.

 We've provided a list of RESTful APIs that can be accessed publicly and have decent documentation.
 Try to work with an API that has data you find interesting - it'll be more fun that way!
 If you're not sure that an API meets requirements, talk to an instructor.

+Your partners are listed [here](https://docs.google.com/spreadsheets/d/1_Al24ZkClAPSVk_SmDTy4N3q4QX3F1Tf7ukJ2ig13Kk/edit#gid=1482031509).

 ### Public APIs
 * [Zomato](https://developers.zomato.com/api)(restaurants)